jbavari/jbavari.github.io/source/_posts/2015-10-15-understanding-built-node-modules.markdown

 categories: node npm ionic
 ---

+If you've recently change node versions and begun running into issues with some of your modules, you might find an easy trick to help you out: `rm -rf node_modules && npm install`.

+Why: This has to do with some of your modules you may be using having native bindings to your current system runtime.

-I've found lately having to understand more how native node modules are used.
+This lead me having to understand more how native node modules are used.
 What I'm referring to, is using [Node addons](https://nodejs.org/api/addons.html):

 > Addons are dynamically linked shared objects.
 They can provide glue to C and C++ libraries.
 The API (at the moment) is rather complex, involving knowledge of several libraries